Autoscaler/autoscaler/autoscale-kubernetes-container/README.md

     Default: `rabbitmq`
     Used to specify value to look for in a Kubernetes deployment's metadata `autoscale.metric` label.

- - `CAF_AUTOSCALER_KUBERNETES_NAMESPACE`
+ - `CAF_AUTOSCALER_KUBERNETES_NAMESPACES`
     Default: `default`
-    Used to specify the Kubernetes namespace to search for deployments in.
+    Used to specify the Kubernetes namespaces to search for deployments in.
+Add as comma separated string.

  -  `CAF_LOG_LEVEL`
     Default: `INFO`